 Doing Water Changes Too Often: How much water should be changed and how often?
 While there are general rules there is no perfect answer for every situation.
 Our answer is to do water changes in a manner that minimizes the changes in the aquariums ecosystem.
 If your tank is properly cycled then fewer water changes should be required to keep harmful ammonia and nitrites at a minimum in the tank.
 If the tank is not properly cycled then water changes may need to be done more often to keep the ammonia and nitrite levels at a safe level.
 On the other hand, doing water changes too often while a tank is cycling can slow down the nitrogen cycle and make it take longer for the aquarium to become biologically stable.

 Topping Off: Evaporation will occur in nearly every aquarium.
 Simply topping off the aquarium when the water level gets low will increase the amounts of metals, minerals, and salts as they are usually added when the water is topped off but they don’t leave the tank unless water is removed from the aquarium.
-This is similar to what happens to the Great Salt Lake in Utah or other lakes that have an inlet but no outlet.
+This is similar to what happens to the Great Salt Lake in Utah or the Dead Sea located 15 miles east of Jerusalem.
+Both of these bodies of water have water going into them but no outlet causing salts and minerals to become concentrated.
 Topping off also does nothing to remove harmful ammonia, nitrites or nitrates.

 If you are interested in learning more about water changes and how often to do them Cory McElroy at Aquarium Co-Op (we would highly recommend subscribing to his YouTube channel) does a fantastic job explaining water changes for most freshwater aquariums in his YouTube video “Why do YOU change water?”

 Stabilizing The Aquarium By Using Filters